Digital advertising Vs. digital marketing – what’s the difference?

 So digital advertising is simply an ad on the internet.

-Here’s an example of a digital ad promoting a Golf product.
+Here’s an example of a digital ad promoting a chatbot.
 You see this banner ad pretty much all over the internet because Google display is the advertising channel used.
 It’s purely a form of digital advertising.

 The ads that you see in search results are also a type of digital advertising.